Alonso-del-Arte/chess/Terminology.md

 * **Rank** &mdash; A row on a chessboard, generally notated with the digits 1 to 8, which follow the letter for the file.
 White pawns should be on rank 2 at the beginning of the game, Black pawns on rank 7.
+* **Rapid chess** &mdash; A timed game with each player getting 20 or 25 minutes each.
+Compare ''blitz chess''.
 * **Rook** &mdash; A piece shaped like a tower, capable of moving in straight lines provided there are no pieces of its own side in the way.
 Each player gets two of them.
 At the beginning of the game, the four rooks are placed on the four